centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 ##### Enhancements

-- New grpc function to modify live the flush period.
+- Added a new gRPC API endpoint to modify the flush period of Engine's and Broker's loggers without reloading or restarting the services.

 ##### Bug fixes